Ruah has been a leading voice for change for more than 60 years.

 By the 1990s, the foundation of Ruah as a modern, professional organisation was taking shape.
 The Sisters established a public company – Daughters of Charity Services WA Ltd – and began handing over their operations to a lay management team.

 Professional staff were employed to develop an integrated therapeutic model to tackle the complex problems of people in need and their families.
 Capacity-building projects were initiated, from recreation to support for the children of parents with mental illness, and research was conducted to evaluate and inform professional practice.

 Ruah pioneered community-based mental health services in WA and mental health and wellness is now the biggest part of our operation.

 A partnership with the Derbarl Yerrigan Health Service was set up to provide mental health support for Aboriginal people, and collaborations with government health and other agencies pioneered a raft of community-based mental health and wellness programs.

 In 2009, after 50 years in Perth, the Daughters of Charity officially relinquished control of the not-for-profit company and the organisation changed its name to Ruah Community Services.
 This severed formal ties with the Catholic Church and completed our transition an independent entity.

-The De Paul Centre, which started out as the original soup kitchen, was renamed the Ruah Centre.
+The De Paul Centre, which started out as the original soup kitchen, was renamed the Ruah Centre (now called Ruah Engagement Hub).
 It launched a progressive new model to fill emerging gaps in services for people experiencing homelessness including a new generation of young people struggling with drug addiction.